detrohutt/deep-stripper/README.md

 # Deep Stripper

-Simple package exports a single function allowing you to strip any number of unwanted keys from an objet, deeply.
+Strip any number of unwanted keys from an object, deeply.

 ## Install